 I liked Google Now.
 Liked.
 With the new Android, it’s changed and isn’t very useful anymore.
-Before, you could just swipe to the left on your home screen and see all the important stuff.
+Before, you could just swipe to the left on your home screen and see all the essential stuff.
 Like how much time it takes you to go to work right now.
-Or when is your meeting.
-How is traffic.
+Or when is your meeting?
+How is traffic?
 Updates about your flight.
 Hotel reservations.
 Exchange rate.
 They even notified you about the most important stuff.

-It was scary but very handy.
+It was scary but convenient.
 At least for those who travel a lot.
 (Scary in a way how much Google knows about you.)

 And they changed it.
 All important stuff is hidden behind one more click, and even when I open that section, there is not as much as before.
 In place of all useful stuff, they placed feed of articles Google thinks you would like.
 Well, it can be useful as well, to stay updated.
 But…

-…but when I upgraded to the new Android there was a new Marvel movie and I was looking for some info.
-Of course Google though “hey, he likes Marvel!” and very quickly I stayed in the Marvel bubble.
-I even didn’t want to click to any of those articles, but I was used to find important stuff by sliding to the left and then whenever I did that, I saw some tempting title.
-I would say click bait.
+…but when I upgraded to the new Android, there was a new Marvel movie, and I was looking for some info.
+Of course, Google though, “hey, he likes Marvel!” and very quickly, I stayed in the Marvel bubble.
+I even didn’t want to click on any of those articles, but I was used to finding important stuff by sliding to the left, and then whenever I did that, I saw some tempting title.
+I would say clickbait.

-Good recommendation system would do the best to not keep you in some bubble.
+A good recommendation system would do the best not to keep you in some bubble.
 Well, Google did.
-I didn’t want to use it and so Google kept showing me news about Marvel movies.
+I didn’t want to use it, and so Google kept showing me news about Marvel movies.
 Google started to care only about what I clicked on in that feed and not what I was searching for.
-Totally different attitude from previous Google Now functionality.
-Two years ago, my phone could detect that I go regularly every Wednesday to the same place at the same hour just based on my location and after few weeks I got a card saying I should go sooner because traffic is worse that day than usual.
+The totally different attitude from previous Google Now functionality.
+Two years ago, my phone could detect that I regularly go every Wednesday to the same place at the same hour just based on my location and after few weeks I got a card saying I should go sooner because traffic is worse that day than usual.
 Today I’m in some weird bubble.